Potikm/AlgorithmVisualiser/README.md

 # AlgorithmVisualiser

-React app based on visuaslising Algorithms and Path finding algorithm
+React app based on visualising Algorithms and Path finding algorithms App is hosted on github pages
+Source code is located in "master"